-Continue the Hinlopen Strait* where you may spot bearded seals, ringed seals and polar bears.
+Continue to the Hinlopen Strait, where you may spot bearded seals, ringed seals and polar bears.
 Cruise among the ice floes of Lomfjordshalvøya by Zodiac RIB boat and see the bird cliffs of Alkefjellet with their thousands of Brünnich’s guillemots.
 (B,L,D)

-Today sail to Barentsoya island.
-Potential stops on Barentsoya include Sundneset to visit an old trapper’s hut, Kapp Waldburg for its kittiwake colony, and Rindedalen for a walk across the tundra.
+Today sail to Barentsøya island.
+Potential stops on Barentsøya include Sundneset to visit an old trapper’s hut, Kapp Waldburg for its kittiwake colony, and Rindedalen for a walk across the tundra.
 (B,L,D)

 Cruise the side fjords of the Hornsund area of southern Spitsbergen.
 See its sizable glaciers and take the opportunity to spot seals, beluga whales and polar bears.
 (B,L,D)

 Reach the Bell Sund fjord system, one of the largest fjord systems in Svalbard.
 Sail to Ahlstrandhalvøya, at the mouth of Van Keulenfjorden, and see piles of beluga skeletons, remains of 19th-century whale hunting.
 Alternately, cruise the side fjord of Bellsund, and explore its tundra where reindeer like to feed.
 (B,L,D)

 In the morning, disembark and transfer to the airport for your flight back to the UK.
 (B)

 *Ask a Regent Arctic Specialist to upgrade your cabin